nordic-rse/nordic-rse.github.io/content/events/2022-online-unconference/_index.md

 ## Schedule

 Our agenda is based on and will evolve with your contributions!
+More info on how to contribute [below](#contributing).

 #### Tuesday, October 18